ShahriarRezghi/Spyker/README.md

 Spyker is a high-performance library written from scratch that simulates spiking neural networks.
 It has both C++ and Python interfaces and can be easily integrated with popular tools like Numpy and PyTorch.

 # Installation
 Prebuilt packages will be available soon.
-For now, you can follow the instructions on how to build the library form source [here](BUILD.md).
+For now, you can follow the instructions on how to build the library form source [here](https://spyker.readthedocs.io/en/latest/files/install.html).

+# Documentation
+You can see the documentation for the C++ and Python interfaces [here](https://spyker.readthedocs.io/en/latest/index.html).

 # Tutorials
 You can take a look at the tutorials listed below to learn how to use the library.